M0WA/marsos/README.md

   * kpartx
   * fdisk

-  by default the build system also needs access to the internet to be able to download source code.
+by default the build system needs access to the internet to download source code.

+## configuration

+before you build a new marsOS image you might want to have a look at conf/dist.conf located in this repo. it contains all neccessary configuration for building a marsOS image.

 ## create a new image

-  before you build a new marsOS image consult dist.conf in the root of the repo. it contains all neccessary configuration for building a marsOS image.

-  when you are done with configuration finally build the image like so:
+depending on the configuration, you might be asked to enter a root password during the image building process.

+use the following command to build the image:

     ./build.sh

+if there is an error during the build process you might want to cleanup remaining loopback devices (losetup + dmsetup).

 ## run the image

+this will run the image with qemu.

     ./run.sh

+## test-suite prerequirements

+a few more applications have to be installed to run the test-suite:

+  * qemu-static-${DISTARCH}
+  * bridge-utils

+the test script will setup a so-called host-only network for the virtuals machines involved in the tests. this affects the hosts you are executing the tests on. make sure that the ip address range configured in conf/test.conf is unused on your machine.

+## execute test-suite

+the test-suite uses configuration from conf/dist.conf as well as conf/test.conf. running the following command will start up 2 qemu based vms based on the current image.

+    ./test.sh

+one will be configured as master, the other as slave.